 Mark: Even if a company tried to do this themselves, if they build their own in-house system, the moment they turn it on, it's already antiquated.
 Where Grooper is constantly changing, constantly learning, constantly being updated.

-So instead of the oil and gas company being worried about I.T. types of stuff they only have to be worried about drilling for oil, or pipelines, or refining, or whatever and ya'll take care of the business use of the technology.
+So instead of the oil and gas company being worried about I.T. types of stuff they only have to be worried about drilling for oil, or pipelines, or refining, or whatever and ya'll take care of the business use of the oil and gas technology.